RupertGladstone/CSCICEutils/README.md

 These are all recursive, i.e. they process all subdirectories.
 The first two list subdirectories in order of size.
 The third lists in order of extension frequency (e.g. to check how many .vtu files you have).
 The last one is not reversible!
 Use with caution!

+### On LUMI <br>

+To access the module: <br>
+`module use /projappl/project_462001194/modules/` <br>

+Loading it is the same as on mahti.
+The same commands as on mahti are also available on LUMI.
 Since LUMI quotas cannot be extended, I also added this one on LUMI, to help us keep below the storage limit over time: <br>
 `tbhours_forecast `

 ## Merging vtu files

+Can be used in order to keep the file count down.
+Also makes downloading vtu files for local analysis slightly simpler.

 ### On mahti <br>
 Load the python data module (more up to date version of python than the default version): <br>